LedgerHQ/ledgerjs/packages/create-dapp/README.md

 # Ledger DApp Ethereum starter kit

-Welcome to the DApp starter kit that helps you writing web app backed by Ethereum start contract and interacting with the Ledger device.
+Welcome to Ledger DApp starter kit, web app backed by Ethereum smart contract.
+Out of the box support of Ledger devices and MetaMask.

-**This bootstrap a `create-react-app` project with a simple Ethereum contract:**
+**bootstrap a project with:**

 ```
 yarn create dapp new-project-name